kouzt123/zhitaoblog/index.md

 - (Work in Progress) Localization and Globalization
   - I love *both* American and Chinese products.
 I wish to bring good American goods to China as well as bring Chinese products to America.
 I plan to write something based on my thoughts on Product Management.
 - (Work in Progress) Thoughts on Moviepass
-  - It is just so *interesting* to talk about it.
+  - It is just so much *fun* to talk about it.
 How can a business model like Moviepass to work?
 I plan to use a lot of Economics graphs to illustrate my thought on this.

+> Good News: Starting May 1, 2018, Github Pages support HTTPS for custom domains!
+I no longer need cloudflare for encryption support.